PlaidWeb/publ-site/content/manual/api/user.md

     See [using bearer tokens](238#token) for more information.

-Generally there is not much use in providing this information to end-users of the site; for the most part you should only use `user.name` to address the user, and possibly use `user.groups` to check for particular group membership if that is something you want to show them.
+For the most part you should only use `user.name` to address the user, and possibly use `user.groups` to check for particular group membership if that is something you want to show them.
 For example, if you use user groups as a means of managing memberships or rewards or the like, you could do something like:

 ```jinja